The 2020 Average Cost of Medigap Plan F and Plan G by Age

 Medicare Supplement Insurance premiums tend to increase with age.

-How Much Does the Average Medicare Supplement Plan Cost?
+How Much Does the Average Medicare Supplement Plan Cost in 2020?

 Based on our analysis, we noted several key takeaways: